Our Verdict

 Comfort and Fit

 This shirt is also thin and flexible, adding to how comfortable we find it.
-It's even easy to sleep in while camping or wear for extra-long travel days.
-If that's not enough, we're quite impressed that despite the thinness and many light colors, you can't see the colors of a sports bra showing through.
-We also appreciate the option to tie the bottom hem tight for climbing, yoga, and other inverted activities while leaving it open and breathable for everyday use — though the tie occasionally gets in the way.
+If you're taking it backpacking, it's even easier to sleep in while camping, and it's just as easy to wear for extra-long travel days.
+If that's not enough, we're quite impressed that despite the thinness and many light colors, the fabric is not sheer at all; you can't see the colors of a sports bra showing through, but you can see the outline.
+There is a drawstring at the hemline to tighten the bottom of the shirt, which can be a fun style feature, but we didn't use it much.

 Sun Protection

-With a UPF of 50+, the Crater Lake has one of the highest-rated UPF protection of the shirts we tested.
+With a UPF of 50+, the Crater Lake has one of the highest UPF ratings of the shirts we tested.
 Not stopping there, this shirt is chock full of features to keep you safe from UV rays without needing sunscreen or causing excessive sweating.
-It has a hood, thumb holes, and an optionally cinched bottom that have all got you covered no matter what you decide to do outside.
+It has a roomy hood, thumb holes, and an optionally cinched bottom that have all got you covered no matter what you decide to do outside.

 Breathability

-Another metric in which the Crater Lake excels, allowing easy airflow through the fabric.
-This shirt is made of permeable elastane-blend fabric, and the looser hem facilitates airflow throughout.
-The thin material also helps wick sweat off your skin, and it dries quickly in the sun or breeze.
+Another area in which the Crater Lake excels is allowing easy airflow through the fabric.
+This shirt is made of a permeable elastane-blend fabric, and the looser hem facilitates airflow, making it feel cooling on warmer days.
+The thin material also helps wick sweat away from your skin, and if it absorbs any moisture (under a pack or in the pits), it dries quickly in the sun or a breeze.

-This shirt is one of the few models we tested that didn't leave us too warm on very hot afternoons, and wanting to push our sleeves up to cool down.
+This shirt is one of the few models we tested that didn't leave us too warm on very hot afternoons.
+We could keep this on without wanting to push our sleeves up to cool down.
 We find this incredibly impressive, as it can be incredibly challenging to wear a long-sleeved shirt on a triple-digit day, no matter what your dermatologist recommends.

 Versatility

-While we appreciate the hip pocket, it does look rather awkward if you put anything in it because the fabric is so thin and stretchy that it's fairly obvious what you're carrying.
-In fact, this shirt is so thin that, even though it's not see-through, you can very clearly see the outline (but not the color or pattern) of whatever bra or tank top you're wearing (or not wearing) underneath.
+While we appreciate the hip pocket, it does look rather awkward if you put anything in it because the fabric is so thin and stretchy that it's fairly obvious what you're carrying; however, it's great for a trail run when you need to stash a key or an energy gel to fuel your efforts.
+This shirt is so thin that, even though it's not see-through, you can very clearly see the outline (but not the color or pattern) of whatever bra or tank top you're wearing (or not wearing) underneath.
 The darker colors are a bit less revealing, but the shirt itself is still quite thin.

 Durability

-This shirt is thin, and the extreme stretch also makes it more vulnerable to wear over time versus stiffer fabrics.
-We have some questions about the longevity of fabric so thin and malleable.
-That being said, we now have several colors of this shirt that have been worn and tested regularly for years — one is now six years old! — and none of them have shown any concerning signs of wearing out too quickly.
+This shirt is thin, and the extreme stretch also makes it more vulnerable to wear over time relative to stiffer fabrics.
+We do have some doubts about the longevity of a fabric so thin and malleable.
+That said, we now have several colors of this shirt that have been worn and tested regularly for years — one is now six years old — and none of them have shown any concerning signs of wearing out too quickly.

 Most of the seams of the Crater Lake are reinforced, including a super beefy covered seam that holds the hood on.
 Unlike some of the other hooded options we tested, the fabric of this shirt is very tight-knit and seems to be more difficult to catch and snag in the wash or out in the world.
-Actually, our biggest durability issue with this model is how quickly the light colors pick up dirt and dust from every adventure.
+That said, while wearing this hoodie while rock climbing, we were concerned that the thin fabric would easily snag on sharp limestone as we made our way up the wall (especially where it's looser at the waist).
+Potential concerns aside, our biggest durability issue with this model is how quickly the light colors pick up dirt and dust from every adventure.
 It always came out in the wash, but we did find ourselves washing this shirt more often, which could potentially shorten its lifespan.

 Features

 This hoody is full of useful features.
-It has a hood and thumbholes as well as a hem cinch and zippered hip pocket.
-It's also insanely stretchy, to the point that we think this is a major feature of this shirt, and it adds a huge range of motion that comes in handy for climbing, biking, and reaching things on the top shelf.
+It has a hood, thumbholes, a hem cinch, and a zippered hip pocket.
+It's also insanely stretchy, to the point that we think this is a major feature of this shirt, as it adds a huge range of motion that comes in handy for climbing, biking, and reaching things on the top shelf.

 Should You Buy the Mountain Hardwear Crater Lake Hoody?